Confused By Healthy & Unhealthy Fats? Here Are 6 Rules To Live By

 By far, the worst kinds of fats are the man-made trans fats.
 Any time you see "hydrogenated" or "partially hydrogenated oil" on a label, walk away fast.
 Common foods that might contain these bad fats include margarine, most processed junk food, packaged cookies, frozen desserts, and pizzas.

-Studies have found that consuming trans fats can increase the "bad" LDL cholesterol and lower the "good" HDL cholesterol, which puts people more at risk for heart disease.
+Studies have found that consuming trans fats can increase the "bad" LDL cholesterol and lower the "good" HDL cholesterol, which puts people more at risk for heart disease1.
 Evidence suggests that trans fats may increase the risk of developing type 2 diabetes due to their contribution to insulin resistance.
-Trans fats have also been linked to increased inflammation and damage to blood vessels.
+Trans fats have also been linked to increased inflammation and damage to blood vessels2.

 As you must have guessed, the "good" fats are the unsaturated fats, or the liquid fats.
 Examples of monounsaturated fats include avocados, olive oil, sesame oil, safflower oil, and peanut oil.
 Polyunsaturated fats are found in many foods and oils such as walnuts and almonds; fish like salmon, herring, albacore tuna, Alaskan rockfish, trout, and mackerel; sunflower seeds, flaxseeds and flaxseed oil, safflower oil, and soybean oil.